Dakostu/Straftguessr/README.md

 * For each screenshot, there must be a corresponding JSON file (schema below) that delivers the correct answer(s) and description.
 * Both filenames of the JSON and the image files must be identical, so the game can deduce which image belongs to which JSON data.
-* The JSON files are stored according to the difficulty of the round inside the file.
+* The JSON files are stored according to the difficulty of the round that the file describes.
+The JSON file needs to be stored in `src/routes/game/round_infos/{DIFFICULTY}` for that.
 See below for each difficulty's meaning.

 # I Want to Submit Screenshots!